 During my visit, the Russian national skydiving team practiced their moves on-ground.

 Now wait a cotton-picking moment, you must be saying to yourself.
-Key lime stuff is found in Key West.
+Key lime stuff is in Key West.
 Has McCool’s internal compass gone cuckoo?
-Well, if you were planning to drive all the way down A1A to stock up on key lime goodies, I have really great news—I just saved you 15 hours of driving.
-Kermit’s Key Lime Shoppe, in DeLand makes all of the company’s non-pie products; sauces, jellies, cookies, etc., are made here and shipped to the Key West stores.
+Well, if you were planning to drive all the way down A1A to stock up on key lime goodies, I have really great news—I just saved you 15 hours of driving, giving you more time for other Florida road trip stops.
+Kermit’s Key Lime Shoppe, in DeLand makes all of the company’s non-pie products—sauces, jellies, cookies, etc., are produced here and shipped to the Key West stores.

 This location also makes plenty of pie products for carryout and mail order.
 Their Belgian dark chocolate covered key lime pie slice might be the world’s best dessert.
 Pardon me while I wipe the drool from my keyboard.
 McCool Travel tip: prices here are 20% less than at Key West locations and they only charge actual shipping rates (no markup).

-Jackie Robinson first played integrated professional baseball here and the stadium was aptly renamed Jackie Robinson Park (currently home to Daytona Tortugas minor league baseball team and Bethune-Cookman Wildcats).
+Jackie Robinson started his professional baseball career in Daytona Beach and the stadium was aptly renamed Jackie Robinson Park—currently home to the Daytona Tortugas minor league baseball team and Bethune-Cookman Wildcats.
 I loved the nearby vintage Daytona Beach boardwalk, even though I did not play games, ride rides, or have ice cream (gasp!).